 </article>

-Traverse all custom fields (for dynamic display or uncertain field names)
+Traverse all custom fields (suitable for dynamic display or uncertain field names)

-In certain scenarios, you may want to dynamically display all the custom parameters of the article in a list format, for example, a "Product Parameters" list on a product detail page, where you may not know in advance what parameters will be there.archiveParamsThe tag makes it very convenient.
+In some scenarios, you may want to dynamically display all the custom parameters of an article in a list, such as a product detail page's 'product parameters' list, where you may not know in advance what parameters will be available.
+At this point,archiveParamsTags make it very convenient.

-archiveParamsThe tag can retrieve all custom fields and their values of the current article (or a specified ID article) and return them as a traversable array object.
+archiveParamsTags can retrieve all custom fields and their values of the current article (or a specified ID article) and return them in the form of an iterable array object.

 <article>